-growth, especially of its developing economies.
-If structured properly, the ARFP could 1514 potentially drive the flow of such capital to the region.
-The ARFP has been inspired by 1515 the successful example of a similar scheme, the Undertakings for Collective Investment 1516 in Transferable Securities (UCITS), which was originally designed for the European 1517 market, but which, while continuing to evolve in line with the growing maturity of 1518 1519 investors in that market, has also been successfully distributed in a number of Asian markets.
-The ARFP can help develop equivalent Asian products that can attract 1520 regional investors that have heretofore been investing in UCITS, while being more 1521 1522attuned to the region's level of market development, maturity and investor 1523 sophistication.
+The East Asia and Pacific region, which currently accounts for 40 percent of global growth and one-third of global trade, 62 needs investment capital to fund continued growth, especially of its developing economies.
+If structured properly, the ARFP could potentially drive the flow of such capital to the region.
+The ARFP has been inspired by the successful example of a similar scheme, the Undertakings for Collective Investment in Transferable Securities (UCITS), which was originally designed for the European market, but which, while continuing to evolve in line with the growing maturity of investors in that market, has also been successfully distributed in a number of Asian markets.
+The ARFP can help develop equivalent Asian products that can attract regional investors that have heretofore been investing in UCITS, while being more attuned to the region's level of market development, maturity and investor sophistication.

-The APFF has gathered together more than two dozen representatives from the banking, financial, asset management and legal industries and multilateral and research institutions to develop a holistic approach to providing constructive feedback on the proposed funds passport arrangements as they are developed, and to support the successful launch of the ARFP.
-A few key issues have been identified as crucial to this success, two of which relate to first, enlargement, and second, tax and transparency.
+The APFF has gathered together more than two dozen representatives from the banking, financial, asset management and legal industries and multilateral and research institutions to develop a holistic approach to providing constructive feedback on the proposed funds passport arrangements as they are developed, and to support the successful launch of the ARFP.63 A few key issues have been identified as crucial to this success, two of which relate to first, enlargement, and second, tax and transparency.